KaneCheshire/PixelTest/README.md

 And then add a new environment variable named `PIXELTEST_DIR` with a value of something like `$(SOURCE_ROOT)/Snapshots`.

 PixelTest will store all reference, failure and diff images in here for testing.
-I'd like to be able to support storing snapshots in multiple locations (for example if you've got multiple modules/subprojects), so if you have any ideas please raise and issue!
+I'd like to be able to support storing snapshots in multiple locations (for example if you've got multiple modules/subprojects), so if you have any ideas please raise an issue!

 ### Step 2